-Based on known obligations to date (included in Attachment 1 table entitled "Projected Cash and Liabilities/Expenses through May 31, 2024) and aforementioned transfers from the Inside Safe Reserve and CDBG, the HEA is anticipated to have an unencumbered balance below \$25 million by the end of May and may require a fourth reserve transfer.
-The large upcoming expenses include LA Grand lease costs, short term motel nightly invoices, transfer for MOHHS staff as approved in the budget, Mayfair renovation shortfall (as previously included in a separate report, see C.F.
+Based on known obligations to date (included in Attachment 1 table entitled "Projected Cash and Liabilities/Expenses through May 31, 2024) and aforementioned transfers from the Inside Safe Reserve and CDBG, the HEA is anticipated to have an unencumbered balance below \$25 million by the end of June, with the uncommitted balance authorized to rollover for the next fiscal year.
+This office does not anticipate that a fourth reserve transfer will be requested prior to the end of this fiscal year.
+The large upcoming expenses include LA Grand lease costs, short term motel nightly invoices, transfer for MOHHS staff as approved in the current fiscal year budget, Mayfair renovation shortfall (as previously included in a separate report, see C.F.
 23-0792-S2), and LAHSA Service Provider costs.
-It is important to note that the cash balance and projections are based only on information provided to the CAO as of April 12, 2024, and is subject to change due to actual expenditures.
+It is important to note that the cash balance and projections are based only on information provided to the CAO as of May 17, 2024, and is subject to change due to actual expenditures.
 The CAO will continue to monitor the HEA to ensure sufficient cash flow for MOHHS citywide homelessness and housing obligations outlined in Attachment 2.